Skip to content

 We use Excalidraw as primary tool to create sketches of architectural diagrams.

-When exporting Excalidraw scenes, always use light mode and choose SVG as export format, as we have some CSS magic in place that automatically inverts colors SVGs so that they also look nicely when using dark mode.
+Some older diagrams exist only as exported SVGs.
+When exporting Excalidraw scenes manually, always use light mode and choose SVG as export format, as we have CSS in place that automatically inverts colors so diagrams look nice in dark mode.

 Tenzir developers have access to our Excalidraw Documentation collection.
 For everyone else, please reach out to us on our Discord server to request changes to existing SVGs.